 Trust in America is quickly disappearing.
 Why?
 Because America single-handedly brought the international financial system virtually to its knees by foisting off fraud-ridden subprime debt on an unsuspecting world, which resulted in the ensuing credit crunch.

 America will not escape unscathed.
 You can’t cheat the very people you rely upon to lend you money without a backlash.

 Here is how American greed ripped off the rest of the world.

 In 2000, America faced a recession.
 But rather than letting the economy rebalance, the Federal Reserve decided to slash interest rates to artificially stimulate the economy—even though it knew that doing so would probably create even bigger problems later.

 Consequently, mortgage rates in America plummeted and, suddenly, millions more Americans could buy homes.
-House prices skyrocketed, tripling and quadrupling in some areas.
+House prices skyrocketed: tripling and quadrupling in many areas.
 The bubble fed on itself as prospective homeowners, often acting more like speculators, rushed to buy homes as quickly as possible to capitalize on further price appreciation.

 As home values rose, fewer people could afford traditional loans.
-To keep their profits growing, banks and lenders began offering easy-to-get subprime mortgages—mortgages to borrowers normally considered too risky because of their credit history, income status and other factors.
+To keep their profits growing, banks and lenders began offering easy-to-get subprime mortgages—mortgages to borrowers normally considered too risky due to credit history, income status and other factors.